Volunteer with the Friends

 Book Sorting: Go through donated books to determine what gets sold in our Friends Bookstore, in the lobby, and at our Big Book Sales.

 Friends Bookstore.
 The Friends Bookstore is one of the premier used book stores in town!
-Expect to work 3 hrs/week minimum.
+Expect to work 3 hrs/week every other week minimum.
 Bring your customer service and cashiering skills and sign up!

 Digital Marketing Support: In today’s marketplace, companies and organizations understand the importance of marketing their products and services online.
 If you are interested in a future in marketing or advertising, the Friends of the Santa Cruz Public Libraries are looking for dedicated, inspired interns to maintain and grow digital forms of outreach.
 Tasks would include writing bi weekly e-newsletters, creating flyers and other graphics, updating the website, and posting to community calendars.

 This is a rare opportunity to develop a variety of skills including but not limited to journalism, advertising, non-profit management, and community development, all within the framework of modern electronic communication.
 A great addition to any professional’s portfolio.